1. Home

 Source: National Renewable Energy Laboratory

-When it comes to answering the question, “How does solar work?” we believe the benefits of solar energy for your home are undeniable.
+Solar energy at home can deliver real benefits.
 You can lower your utility bills, reduce your carbon footprint, increase your independence from the electricity grid, help create a clean energy future, and more.

 Frequently Asked Questions